 Louisa studied at the Royal College of Music and the Guildhall School of Music as a classical violinist.
 She subsequently turned to literature, earning a Ph.D. in English at University College London, where she was awarded the West Scholarship and the Rosa Morison Scholarship.
 Her first novel, The Lodger, was published in 2014, followed by The Dragon Lady in 2019.
-Her new novel Madwoman will be published by Bloomsbury in June 2022 and will be previewed at the Herts Book Festival.
+The paperback of her latest novel, Madwoman, was released on 30 March 2023.

 Madwoman recounts the true story of Nellie Bly, a young woman who in 1887 set out for New York and a career in journalism, determined to make her way as a serious reporter, whatever that may take.